sashakid/ios-guide/README.md

 You can find adaptations of design patterns throughout Cocoa, in both its OS X and iOS versions.
 Mechanisms and architectures based on patterns are common in Cocoa frameworks and in the Objective-C runtime and language.
 Cocoa often puts its own distinctive spin on a pattern because its designs are influenced by factors such as language capabilities or existing architectures.
 This section contains summaries of most of the design patterns cataloged in Design Patterns: Elements of Reusable Object-Oriented Software.
 Each section not only summarizes the pattern but discusses the Cocoa implementations of it.
 Only patterns that Cocoa implements are listed, and each description of a pattern in the following sections pertains to a particular Cocoa context.
 Implementations of design patterns in Cocoa come in various forms.
 Some of the designs described in the following sections, such as protocols and categories, are features of the Objective-C language.
 In other cases, the “instance of a pattern” is implemented in one class or a group of related classes (for example, class clusters and singleton classes).
 And in other cases the pattern adaptation is a major framework architecture, such as the responder chain.
 Some of the pattern-based mechanisms you get almost “for free” while others require some work on your part.
 And even if Cocoa does not implement a pattern, you are encouraged to do so yourself when the situation warrants it; for example, object composition (Decorator pattern) is often a better technique than subclassing for extending class behavior.
-Two design patterns are reserved for later sections, Model-View-Controller (MVC) and object model-ing.
+Two design patterns are reserved for later sections, Model-View-Controller (MVC) and object modeling.
 MVC is a compound, or aggregate pattern, meaning that it is based on several catalog patterns.
 Object modeling has no counterpart in the Gang of Four catalog, instead originating from the domain of relational databases.
 Yet MVC and object modeling are perhaps the most important and pervasive design patterns in Cocoa, and to a large extent they are interrelated patterns.
 They play a crucial role in the design of several technologies, including bindings, undo management, scripting, and the document architecture.
 To learn more about these patterns, see The Model-View-Controller Design Pattern and Object Modeling.
 ## Communication Patterns

 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/communication_patterns.png">